nish03/FMIVis/README.md

 ![GitHub Logo](/docs/Results.png)

 ## Data
 The images for evaluating our method were acquired from [Harvard Whole Brain Atlas](http://www.med.harvard.edu/AANLIB/) which is publicly available.
 Please note our method is adaptable to any kind of grayscale image pair with same dimension.
+In case you need the data using which we got results shown in the paper, please send me an email at nishant.kumar@tu-dresden.de

 ## Usage
 1. For obtaining FMI heat maps in a fusion setup, you should have two equally sized grayscale input images and an output grayscale fused image.